 - IgM (μ Immunoglobin) – Found mainly in the blood and lymphatic fluid, this is the first antibody the body makes when it fights a new infection by bacteria and other germs.

 - IgD (δ Immunoglobin) – This is the least understood antibody, with only small amounts in the blood.
-It is primarily found on the surface of B lymphocytes where it functions as a receptor for antigen.
+It is primarily found on the surface of B lymphocytes where it functions as a receptor for antigens.

 - IgE (ε Immunoglobin) – Normally found in small amounts in the blood.
 These antibodies travel to cells that release chemicals, causing an allergic reaction.
 There may be higher amounts when the body overreacts to allergens or is fighting an infection from a parasite.